 Use some milk in curry to tone down the spices

-If you’re a fan of curry but find the spices too strong, and don’t want to add less spices then consider using some milk instead of water.
+If you’re a fan of curry but find the spices too strong, and don’t want to add fewer spices then consider using some milk instead of water.
 Even if you use half milk and half water, the spices will be milder.

 Use only milk to get a very milk yet aromatic curry.
 By mild we mean there won’t be a spicy kick, while still preserving most of the flavor in the curry.